fenwaypowers/Ergibot/README.md

 - copy `config.example.cfg` to `config.cfg` and adjust the configuration
 - run `python3 main.py`

+- In the discord developer portal, on your bot's page, enable all "Privileged Gateway Intents"

 ## Command Line Arguments
 ```
 usage: main.py [-h] [--config CONFIG]